noironetworks/acc-provision/doc/features/pre-existing-tenant.md

 Depending on the mode the following behaviours are expected when the config is de-provisioned by using the `-d` option -

-1. The whole tenant is deleted
+1. The whole tenant is deleted.
+However there is an inconsistent behaviour where if and only if an Application Profiles is present the whole tenant is not deleted.
+To address this issue user can pass option `--skip-app-profile-check` during de-provisioning.
+This option will delete whole tenant even if any Application Profile exists under it.

 2. Only the config added by acc-provision is deleted

 In case 1 scenario, if the "tenant name" is not specified in the acc provision input file the whole tenant should be deleted as everything is handled by acc-provision.